fastify/fastify-static/README.md

 Default: `undefined`

-If set, it provide the directory list calling the directory path.
+If set, it provides the directory list calling the directory path.

 Default response is json.